open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 will result in a `java.lang.VerifyError` at runtime, since Java 8 default method invocations are not legal in Java 7 (and prior) bytecode.
-Because OpenTelemetry API has many common default/static interface methods (e.g. `Span.current()`), the `javaagent-api` artifact has a class `Java8BytecodeBridge` which provides static methods for accessing these default methods from advice.
+Because OpenTelemetry API has many common default/static interface methods (e.g. `Span.current()`), the `javaagent-instrumentation-api` artifact has a class `Java8BytecodeBridge` which provides static methods for accessing these default methods from advice.
 In fact, we suggest avoiding Java 8 language features in advice classes at all - sometimes you don't know what bytecode version is used by the instrumented class.